VinitSantani/Git-Collaboration/Git_Commands_And_Terminology.md

 Git Pull: The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content. ...
 Once the content is downloaded, git pull will enter a merge workflow.
 A new merge commit will be-created and HEAD updated to point at the new commit.

 Git Add <shortname> <url>: Creates a new connection to a remote repository.
 The "shortname" you provide can later be used instead of the URL when referencing the remote.
 A typical default shortname is "origin": this is used for the remote which your local repository was cloned from.

+Git Remove <name>: Disconnects the remote from the local repository.
+Note that this will have no effect on the actual remote repository (i.e. the repository itself is not removed / deleted / etc.).